How to upgrade ender 3 to direct drive (clogging issue solved)

 One critical step in this upgrade is properly installing the Bowden tube.
 Initially, it might seem that the short distance between the extruder and the nozzle wouldn't require the tube.
 However, omitting this step can lead to continuous clogging in the heat sink.

-Why the Bowden Tube is Important:
+Why the Bowden Tube is Important (clogging issue):

 • The Bowden tube guides the filament directly into the nozzle, reducing the chance of it buckling or jamming.

-• It ensures a smooth and consistent path for the filament, which is essential for preventing clogs. installing bowdown tube in direct drive
+• It ensures a smooth and consistent path for the filament, which is essential for preventing clogs.

 How to Install the Bowden Tube: